-For years, there has been much discussion regarding what constitutes a proper procedure for cleaning canisters.
-U.S. EPA Method TO-15A has provided guidance, and, in recent years, automated commercially available canister cleaning systems have evolved.
+For years there has been much discussion regarding what constitutes a proper procedure for cleaning canisters.
+US EPA Method TO-15 has provided guidance, and in the last 5-10 years automated commercially available canister cleaning systems have evolved.
 Because many of these systems are quite expensive, and some designs have limitations, analysts often design their own systems and methodologies for cleaning canisters.
-The cleaning procedure described in this section is a practical approach that will ensure canisters are suitably cleaned for ambient air sampling whether you are using a commercially available cleaning system or a system of your own design.
-There are minor differences when cleaning SilcoCan or TO-Can (SUMMA) canisters.
+The cleaning procedure described in this section is a practical approach that will ensure canisters are suitably cleaned for ambient air sampling, whether you are using a commercially available cleaning system or a system of your own design.
+There are minor differences when cleaning SilcoCan® or TO-Can® (SUMMA®) canisters.
 We will discuss these differences in this procedure.